 - Place all of your feet equally on the cement.
 Your elbows and knees must be at a 90-degree angle, and your pelvis should be slightly upward.

 - Your elbows and hips should be in line with your ears.
 Imagine a straight line stretching from your ears to your shoulders to your knees to your legs.
-This is referred to as a neutral position.
+This straight-line position is referred to as a neutral position.

 - If you buy one with the right height, using a balancing ball during the last three months of your pregnancy will help you a lot.
 A balancing ball will help you get your baby in the right place and prepare your pelvis for labour.